A practice and a point of view.

 Agencies are too slow.
 In-house hires take too long.

 $25K monthly retainers with three layers of junior account handlers on one side. $300K-plus VP of Comms hires with six-month ramp times on the other.
 Neither was designed for the pace of the market you are trying to reach.
-There is a third way.
+One operator and one engineer compress both into senior delivery from week one.

 05